ajndkr/gh-mage/README.md

 # gh-mage 🧙‍♂️

-tiny ai agent to help do github better
+tiny ai scripts to help do github better

 ## usage